How To Avoid Accidental Shutdown Or Reboot In Linux

 W: molly-guard: SSH session detected!
 Please type in hostname of the machine to halt: ubuntuserver Connection to 192.168.43.2 closed by remote host.
 Connection to 192.168.43.2 closed.

 As you see in the above output, I entered my Ubuntu system’s hostname (eg. ubuntuserver).
-Now, molly-guard knows that I really wanted to shutdown my system anyway, so it just did.
+Now, molly-guard knows that I really wanted to shutdown my system anyway, so let it to shutdown.

 Alright fellow Linux administrators, and users, don’t suffer from accidental shutdown or reboot.
 Keep this utility in your arsenal to prevent yourself from unknowingly or accidentally shutdown or reboot your production server.